- Sep 21, 2010

 Since a build description is more about the build component selection than an installation guide, I'm going to only hit the essentials of the installation which are only peculiar to the GENE.
 The following assumes you've got all your components installed in the computer system's case.

 The following installation procedures are written for Mojave 10.14.
-Note, however, Nvidia has yet to release drivers for Mojave for those of you who have a Nvidia graphics card system.
+Note, however, for those of you who have a Nvidia graphics card system Nvidia has stopped releasing drivers for Mojave and later versions of macOS.

 Making the UniBeast USB Installation Thumb Drive